ZAMBEZI EXPEDITION Sailing & sketching this iconic river

 The main aim on this trip was to test our new fabrics, with testing around our BUGTech™ fabric the cornerstone of the expedition.
 We decided not to go ahead with our original BUGTech™ fabric after Steve's Luangwa Valley Expedition and it took us a further two years to develop the BUGTech™ fabric tested on this trip.
 Localised and laboratory testing proved that the new fabric was highly effective against biting insects and that the fabric still offered the same wicking capabilities as our MaraTech™ fabric - the two factors so crucial to keeping you both bite-free and cool.
 Given the hot, mosquito-filled time of year, the length of the trip, and the sweaty, strenuous nature of this expedition, it was the ideal testing ground for BUGTech™ and it confirmed that the fabric performed to a high level for both insect repellency and wicking.
 The fabric is now used extensively across our range.
 Here, Brent is wearing the Men's Rufiji™ BUGTech™ SafariElite Shirt and, as it is not a pure safari, showing his artist's flair with a red scarf.

 We also developed another unique blended fabric, which we call Haibrid™ (hybrid), along with a new shirt design which also is a blend of sorts and represents a move away from purely safari and adventure shirts into a crossover design where the same shirt may be worn to work or on an adventure.
 The Haibrid™ blend combines polyamide for strength and abrasion resistance, while the cotton fibre aids in breathability and moisture absorption.
 While our Haibrid™ fabric was comfortable and performed well, we decided to run further testing on it to release at a later date.
-The new shirt design also was held back, but is now the same design as we use on our Men's and Women's Everything shirts, using a newly-developed version of our BUGTech™ fabric with a built in honeycomb Ripstop.
+The new shirt design we realised was pretty incredible and so we used it to develop our new Men's and - adapted the design and give it a lovely feminine touch - for the Women's Mara&Meru™ BUGTech™ Everything shirts, using a newly-developed version of our BUGTech™ fabric with a unique built-in honeycomb Ripstop.

 Amongst the items scattered on the deck, you will see cans of our SafariSun™ sunscreen.
 With the hot, dry August winds and lack of cloud cover, the expedition was the ideal test-bed for SafariSun™.
 We already knew that it worked incredibly well as, once again, we had tried it locally before the expedition, but we were amazed that, with the SPF50+ on, it worked so well that we struggled to even go brown, let alone get close to an expedition-ending sunburn - and so we decided on the SPF30 as our preferred expedition sunscreen to ensure that we remained safe under the sun, but still had some expedition credibility at the end by not arriving pasty and white, but with a decent tan.
 It is quite simply remarkable sunscreen.